 - Allow for sharing: your work may benefit from being able to share documents with colleagues in your and other organizations, or a wider audience.
 For example, if your organization does litigation and receives court or client correspondence in paper, these may need to be scanned so they can be shared by a workgroup, especially if the organization has offices in different locations.

 The goal is a short definition of the purpose of the project.
 Is it to protect sensitive information?
 To share litigation correspondence?
 To preserve valuable information on violations collected decades ago, for a future truth commission?
 To make key documents available to the public in a digital library?
 This statement of goal should be agreed upon and supported by key stakeholders at the outset of the project.

-You do not necessarily need to digitize all your documents.
-To identify the scope of this project, it is important to define what you need to digitize and why, based on the purposes listed above.
-For example you may want to digitize:
+You do not necessarily need to digitise all your documents.
+To identify the scope of this project, it is important to define what you need to digitise and why, based on the purposes listed above.
+For example you may want to digitise:

 - Only documents that contain sensitive information.

 - A selection of documents that you need to publish on your website or in a digital library.

 - A collection of documents of historical value that need to be preserved.